psydig/PsyArXivBlueskyBot/README.md

 ## Reference

-For general setup, environment variables, GitHub Actions, and deployment, **please refer to the original template README** included in this repository (`README.md`).
+For general setup, environment variables, GitHub Actions, and deployment, **please refer to the original template README**.

-This README focuses only on the PsyArXiv-specific logic and maintenance.
+This README focuses only on the ArXiv-specific logic and maintenance.

 ---